 Building Code Coverage

-In a normal home insurance policy, you’ll normally receive coverage for your home’s physical structure.
+A standard home insurance policy protects the physical structure of your house.
 This is what insurers call dwelling coverage.
-But things get a little complicated if your house doesn’t match up to your city’s code.
+But things get a little complicated if the construction doesn’t match up to your city’s code.

-If a disaster destroys your house, your insurance will normally cover the repair costs.
-But any costs to get your house up to proper code would fall on you.
+If a disaster destroys your house, your homeowners insurance will normally pay to rebuild it.
+But any additional expenses to get your house up to proper code would fall on you.
 Luckily, some insurers, such as Allstate, offer a building code endorsement to cover this situation.
-You may want to ask your agent about this endorsement if your home isn’t up to code.
+You may want to ask your agent about this if your home doesn’t meet building standards.

 Identity Theft Protection